Last updated October 2014

 Enhancing Student Education

 - 15 students from Barton County are currently studying at KU Medical Center.

 - 8 Barton County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- Barton County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
+- Barton County is part of the Northcentral Medical Education Network with Scott Owings, MD, a resident of Salina, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

 - 50 KU Medical Center graduates live and/or practice in Barton County.

 - 9 health care providers have been placed in Barton County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 4 Barton County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 - 11 shifts were covered by temporary physicians, which allowed Barton County physicians necessary time off in Fiscal Year 2014.
 These coverages were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.